-Prolific artist Ken Karlic recently teamed up with Daniel Smith Watercolors to offer a comprehensive step-by-step look into his creative process.
-There’s lots to learn here.
+Prolific artist Ken Karlic teamed up with Daniel Smith Watercolors to offer a comprehensive look into his creative process, a process he then applies to other media.

-“My style of watercolors can best be described as sophisticated chaos, where an accurate drawing gives way to an expressive painting to create a beautiful mess,” writes artist Ken Karlic.
+“I refer to my work as Sophisticated Chaos, where an accurate drawing gives way to an expressive painting to create a beautiful mess,” says artist Ken Karlic.

-The talented, award-winning painter recently got together with his sponsor, Daniel Smith Watercolors, to offer readers a detailed look into the creation of one of his large-scale paintings.
-“I’ve recently begun painting large-scale works in the studio,” Karlic continued, “which allows me to magnify my style to a whole new level, more like mammoth chaos.
-I can push everything about my work —more design, drawing, painting, paint, and effects.
+The talented, award-winning painter got together with his sponsor, Daniel Smith Watercolors, to offer readers a detailed look into the creation of one of his large-scale watercolor paintings: “Painting large-scale allows me to magnify my style to a whole new level—more is more.”